unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 <a href="/images/kiop3-11.png"><img src="/images/kiop3-11.png"></a>

-From here press ALT+F then with your arrow keys navigate to Open, and then press Enter.
+From here press ALT+, then with your arrow keys navigate to Open, and then press Enter.

 <a href="/images/kiop3-12.png"><img src="/images/kiop3-12.png"></a>